Happyr/developer.happyr.com/_posts/2019-02-25-symfony-state-machines-and-domain-driven-design.md

 I often get questions how to work with the Workflow component and questions like "what should I do in this really specific scenario".
-One question I do get a lot is how one should work with the component when doing domain driven design.
+One question I do get a lot is how one should work with the component when doing Domain Driven Design.

 Since I'm no expert in DDD I imminently put myself on very deep water writing this blog post.
 But here are my thoughts.

-In domain driven design the model (or entity) should be responsible for itself.
+In Domain Driven Design the model (or entity) should be responsible for itself.
 Only it should have the knowledge how to move from one state to another.
 The problem with the workflow component is that you are defining the workflow's configuration in a Yaml file.
 See example from [Symfony documentation](https://symfony.com/doc/current/workflow/usage.html#creating-a-workflow).